RepoGrams/RepoGrams/README.md

 * [libffi-dev](http://sourceware.org/libffi/) >= 3.1
 * [gfortran](http://gcc.gnu.org/fortran/) >= 4.9.1

-Please create an issue or pull request if we forgot to list a dependency.
+In various Linux distributions you may be able to install most (if not all) of these packages using the distro package manager, e.g., `sudo apt-get install <package-name>` in Debian/Ubuntu.
+However, if you do so pay careful attention to the versions of the libraries installed, as your Linux distribution's package manager might only contain older versions, in which case you will have to manually install a newer version.
+Please create an issue or pull request if you believe we forgot to list a dependency.

 Create and activate a [virtualenv](https://virtualenv.pypa.io/) based on Python 2.7.x.
 Once activated install the requirements.txt inside the virtualenv using pip:
 `pip install -r conf/requirements.txt`

+Some users reported difficulty installing using the above command line, but managed to install the packages by running `pip install <line-from-requirements.txt>`, where `<line-from-requirements.txt>` is each line of requirements.txt one by one.

 Copy the python-graph-tool library from the distribution-wide lib directory to the virtualenv.
 Unfortunately graph-tool is not available on pip.